adobe/helix-pipeline/test/fixtures/icon-example.md

 ```
 `this is inline :code:`

-:rocket: is an icon at the beginning of the line, and here's one at the end: :heart:
+:rocket: is an icon at the beginning of the line, and here's one at the end: :heart-0:

 Oh, and 09:00:00 is a time code.